 There are currently not enough trained spatial heritage experts in Africa, and many professionals working with spatial heritage are unaware of evolving state-of-the-art technologies and how to use spatial heritage data effectively.

-We work to fill these gaps in capacity by promoting the exciting career path of spatial heritage documentation to our interns and postgraduates.
-We also deliver workshops and training programs to experts in the field, describing the creation of spatial heritage data, discussing its application to a range of fields – such as archaeology, history, conservation, restoration, tourism and urban planning – and promoting the use of specialist analytical tools.
+The Zamani team works to fill these gaps in capacity by promoting the exciting career path of spatial heritage documentation to our interns and postgraduates.
+The Zamani Project also delivers workshops and training programs to experts in the field, describing the creation of spatial heritage data, discussing its application to a range of fields – such as archaeology, history, conservation, restoration, tourism and urban planning – and promoting the use of specialist analytical tools.

-To date we have run courses in heritage documentation and GIS in Ghana, Ethiopia, Sudan, Kenya, Tanzania, Mozambique and South Africa.
-In addition, we welcome opportunities to collaborate with students and staff from local heritage authorities in our field campaigns.
+To date the Zamani Project has run courses in heritage documentation and GIS in Ghana, Ethiopia, Jordan, Sudan, Kenya, Tanzania, Mozambique and South Africa.
+In addition, the Zamani team welcomes opportunities to collaborate with students and staff from local heritage authorities in our field campaigns.